Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

-Yes, you can apply for both the Economic Injury Disaster Loan and Grant, as well as the SBA Paycheck Protection Loan (PPL).
-The key is to use the money for different expenses.
-So if you’re using the EIDL to cover payroll expenses, you can’t use the PPL to cover payroll during that same period.
+Yes, you can apply for both the Economic Injury Disaster Loan and Advance, as well as the SBA Paycheck Protection Loan (PPL).
+If you’re using the EIDL to cover payroll expenses, you’ll have to use the PPL to refinance your EIDL.

 Unlike the EIDL, you need to apply for the Paycheck Protection Loan through a lender.

-Must read: SBA closed Paycheck Protection Loan applications
+Must read: SBA reopened Paycheck Protection Loan applications

 Apply for a Paycheck Protection Loan today